mdrachuk/cv/README.md

 Queries PyPI and looks for the `<module>.__version__` among all available versions.
 Raises an error if the version already exists.

-Comes useful during CI PR checks.
+Comes in handy in CI to remember changing library version.

 For more on Python module versioning check out [PEP-440](https://www.python.org/dev/peps/pep-0440).